Hot Houston Real Estate Market = More Competition

 Houston’s home inventory is now 23% lower than the national average with only 3.7 months of single family home inventory for sale – a 14-year low.

-Because Houston is adding 1,400 new residents per day and there is such little inventory for sale, we have the tightest home buying market since December 1999.
+Because Houston is adding 1,400 new residents per day and there is such little inventory for sale, we have the tightest home buying market in the past 15 years.

 Know how to compete intelligently in a hot market.

 Historically, people have both made and lost the most money in “hot markets.”
 The difference between buying the right home at a fair price and buying the wrong home or paying the wrong amount can cost hundreds of thousands of dollars.

 Here are five tips to help decide when and how to bid and when it is better to walk away.